Smoothing and adaptation of shifted P\'olya Tree ensembles: Proofs

-following from the fact that the terms depending on $L_n$ and the the number of 'trees' $q_n=n$ in Lemma \ref{KL_cont_unif} are of order $O(\epsilon_n^2)$.
-Now one controls the different random variables from the sequential definition of our prior in \ref{s1} so that one obtains a lower bound on the above event probability.
-With notation from Part \ref{DPA_subsection} and using the periodicity of $(u_i)_{i\in\Z}$, for any $r>0$, on the event
+following from the fact that the terms depending on $L=L_n$ and the number of 'trees' $q=n$ in Lemma \ref{KL_cont_unif} are of order $O(\epsilon_n^2)$.
+One controls the different random variables from the sequential definition of our prior in Step \ref{s1} so that one obtains a lower bound on the above event probability.
+With notation from Part \ref{DPA_subsection} and $\iota(i)\equiv i+m \mod 2^{L_n}$, for any $r>0$, on the event